ikwattro/neo4j-moviedb-example/README.md

 Simple Silex App using [NeoClient](https://github.com/neoxygen/neo4j-neoclient).

-This show how easy it is to use the lib and the response Formatter.
+The source code show how easy it is to set up the library and use it.
+It show also how handy is the response Formatter.

-Handling queries response from the ReST API is now funny :
+Handling queries responses from the ReST API is now funny :

 In your controllers